stgisi414/Learntube/bugs.md

 Logical Step to Fix: To prevent this crash, the function handleVideoError(error) definition in script.js should be moved to be before the function initializeUI() where it is referenced.
 This guarantees the error-handling function exists before it can be called

 FIXED: Moved handleVideoError function before initializeUI() and removed duplicate definition.

+Bug 5: Video Loading Failure After Code Changes ❌ NEW This is a critical regression bug where video functionality was broken after recent code modifications.

+Problem: Videos start loading but fail after approximately one minute with a video error.
+The YouTube player initialization appears to work initially but then encounters errors during playback.

+Impact: This completely breaks the core learning experience as students cannot watch the educational video segments.

+Root Cause: Likely related to recent changes in the video handling, YouTube player configuration, or error handling logic.
+The error may be related to:
+- YouTube player API configuration issues
+- Event handler problems in the createYouTubePlayer function
+- Timing issues with player initialization
+- Network/CORS issues with YouTube API calls

+Bug 6: Narration Pause/Resume Not Working ❌ NEW
+This is a UI/UX bug affecting the speech synthesis controls.

+Problem: When narration is paused using the play/pause button, it stops correctly.
+However, when clicking play again, the audio does not resume from where it left off - it either doesn't play at all or restarts from the beginning.

+Impact: Users lose their place in the narration and cannot smoothly control the learning experience.

+Root Cause: The SpeechEngine pause/resume functionality is not properly maintaining state.
+The speechSynthesis.pause() and speechSynthesis.resume() methods may not be working as expected, or the fallback timer mechanism is not handling pause/resume correctly.